lightning/bolts/ext-dynamic-commitments.md

-BOLT 7 details all of the specifics of this message and how it is computed but one of the notable aspects of this process is that the receivers of these gossip messages verify that the UTXO being referenced for underwriting the existence of a channel must be a P2WSH output with a pre-defined script using the participants' public keys, specified in BOLT 3.
+BOLT 7 details all of the specifics of this message and how it is computed but one of the notable aspects of this process is that the receivers of these gossip messages verify that the UTXO underwriting the channel must be a P2WSH output with a pre-defined script using the participants' public keys, specified in BOLT 3.
 This will present issues for us which will become clearer in the next section.

-While alternative Gossip systems are being designed, they have not been deployed in any known implementation of the Lightning Network Protocol and even if they were there will be a prolonged period of time wherein some nodes on the network will remain unable to process messages of this variety, rendering useless any channels that are confined to being announced in this manner.
+While alternative gossip systems that can describe STCs are being designed, they have not been deployed in any known implementation of the Lightning Network Protocol and even when such a design is implemented, there will be a prolonged period of time wherein a substantial number of nodes on the network will remain unable to process messages of this variety, rendering useless any channels that can only be announced in this manner.

 ### Taproot
 This brings us to talking about what channel constructions are actually